mtov/engsoftmoderna/en/chapter1.md

 systems.
 They do not exist in other engineering products, at least not with the same intensity.
-When environmental laws change, car manufacturers have years to comply with new legislation.
+When environmental laws change, car manufacturers have years to comply with the new legislation.
 Also, cars, once manufactured, do not usually receive new functionalities.
 Furthermore, a car's physical properties, such as weight, height, width, seats, and geometric shape, facilitate valuation